 Ordinary people can do extraordinary things when the Father has their back.

 Father thank You that even in the darkest times, You always have a plan.

-God’s servants, the prophets, serve many functions.
+In the Old Testament, the prophets were referred to as God’s servants.
+They had many functions.
 Elijah was tasked to confront and overthrow.
 He was totally equipped for the job.
-Every time supernatural power or authority was required, it was provided.
+Every time the Father’s power or authority was required, it was provided.
 When you read the stories of Elijah, you might be prompted to ask the question, “how can this possibly happen?”
 The answer would always be the same, “then a miracle occurred.”